 Workshop on Structural equations and Path analysis

-James Grace (U.S. Geological Survey) will give a workshop on structural equations and path analysis, March 25, at UQAM (Montréal).
+James Grace (U.S. Geological Survey) gave a workshop on structural equations and path analysis, March 25, 2014, at UQAM (Montréal).
 James Grace is a world leader in Quantitative Ecology.
-This workshop, organized by the Chair in Spatial Modelling and Biodiversity and the FCM program is for M.Sc. and Ph.D. students, and Post-doctoral researchers.
-15 spots are reserved for the FCM.
-The priority will be given to the FCM scholarship students, but if there are available spots, they will be offered to students being supervised by FCM regular members and collaborators.
-Participants should bring their own computer.
-The deadline for registration is March 4.
-Please contact Pedro Peres-Neto (firstname.lastname@example.org) to register and for further questions.
-This workshop will be given in English.
+This workshop was organized by the Chair in Spatial Modelling and Biodiversity and the FCM program.
 For more information, please consult Dr. Grace's web site and his book «Structural Equation Modeling and Natural Sytems » (Cambridge).

 Work meeting - How the concept of "Complex Adaptive System" can be useful and used to better manage the world's forests

-A work meeting will be held Thursday October 31 with Dr. Simon Levin (complexity specialist), Robin Chazdon (specialist in the dynamics and management of tropical forests) and Klaus Puettmann (specialist in silviculture and in the use of the concept of complexity in forest management) to discuss how the concept of "Complex Adaptive System" can be useful and used to better manage the world's forests.
-The purpose of this meeting is to have the basics to write a short article for forest managers in a high impact journal.
-FCM members and students are welcome to attend this meeting that will be held at the Station de Biologie des Laurentides (Université de Montréal), between 10:00 and 17:00.
-Please tell Virginie Angers (angers.virginie “at” uqam.ca) if you wish to participate and if you need transportation from Montreal before October 25.
-If you have any questions, do not hesitate to contact Christian Messier (messier.christian “at” uqam.ca).
+A work meeting was held October 31 2013 with Dr. Simon Levin (complexity specialist), Robin Chazdon (specialist in the dynamics and management of tropical forests) and Klaus Puettmann (specialist in silviculture and in the use of the concept of complexity in forest management) to discuss how the concept of "Complex Adaptive System" can be useful and used to better manage the world's forests.
+The purpose of this meeting was to have the basics to write a short article for forest managers in a high impact journal.
+FCM members and students were welcome to attend this meeting that was held at the Station de Biologie des Laurentides (Université de Montréal).

 Workshop for LANDIS users

-A workshop for LANDIS users will be held at ISFORT (Ripon, Québec) on October 28-30, 2013.
-This workshop is organised by Frédérik Doyon’s lab and the FCM Program.
-After discussions among current LANDIS users working in Quebec, it's been acknowledged that there is a need for sharing the methodological and technical expertise that we acquired in process of our respective projects.
+A workshop for LANDIS users was held at ISFORT (Ripon, Québec) on October 28-30, 2013.
+This workshop was organised by Frédérik Doyon’s lab and the FCM Program.
+After discussions among current LANDIS users working in Quebec, it's been acknowledged that there was a need for sharing the methodological and technical expertise that we acquired in process of our respective projects.
 All details here.

 Workshop on Mixed models in a bayesian and frequentist context